Our new opening times are now in operation

 With the sympathetic naturalistic approach, and the creation of a range of different garden habitats, comes a fascinating variety of wildlife, some of which are depicted in our gradually expanding online wildlife galleries.
 Bees, moths, butterflies and a myriad of insects thrive, each drawn to their own corner of Knoll and homing in on favourite plants for nectar, food and shelter.
 In the summer months, Dragonflies and Damselflies are attracted by the garden’s ponds and delight visitors with splashes of iridescent colour and in the cooler seasons, many birds find their home among the garden’s trees, shrubs and seed-heads.

 Diversity of habitat is key for both wildlife and the wider environment, and the positive effects of a naturalistic approach to gardening is becoming very clear.
-Our charity, the Knoll Gardens Foundation, was founded to further research and promote the benefits that Knoll’s gardening style brings to both gardeners and wildlife.
-With an inspired team of volunteers, and in partnership with several wildlife organisations, the charity is learning more about the relationship between Knoll’s planting styles and natural biodiversity.
+Our charity, the Knoll Gardens Foundation, was founded to better understand and promote the benefits that Knoll’s gardening style brings to both gardeners and wildlife.
+With a dedicated team of volunteers, and in partnership with several wildlife organisations, the charity is learning more about the relationship between Knoll’s planting styles and natural biodiversity.
 Wildlife surveys to date have shown just how crucial planting can be in terms of sustaining certain wildlife and there are exciting new plans to further develop this area of research.

 Anyone wishing to support this valuable work please visit the foundation page.